arfc/i2cner/publications/2020-03-paper/README.md

-# 2019-ashraf-rykhl-mox-sdtmsr
+# 2021-i2cner-paper
-This repository contains manuscript and simulation results related with using various initial fuel compositions for SD-TMSR
+This repository contains manuscript and simulation results related to the project "Dynamic transition analysis with TIMES".